MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-java-weblogic-webapp-authorization-group-entra-id.md

 ms.custom: devx-track-java, devx-track-extended-java
 ---

-# Enable your Java WebLogic web app to sign in users and restrict access to pages using security groups and group claims with the Microsoft identity platform
+# Secure Java WebLogic apps using groups and group claims

 This article demonstrates how to create a Java WebLogic web app that signs in users with [Microsoft Authentication Library (MSAL) for Java](https://github.com/AzureAD/microsoft-authentication-library-for-java) and restricts access to pages based on Microsoft Entra ID security group membership.